Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

 The Quinault Valley is home to some of the world’s largest trees, earning it the nickname Valley of the Rainforest Giants.

-Today, Olympic National Park, Olympic National Forest, and the Quinault Tribe work together to preserve this incredible ecosystem.
+Today, Olympic National Park, Olympic National Forest, and the Quinault Tribe—whose ancestral land this is—work together to preserve this ancient ecosystem.

 Hiking Near Lake Quinault Lodge

-We started the Quinault Loop Trail from our back door.
-March is an incredible time to hike this trail—moss lined the path in glowing green, and the waterfalls we encountered flowed powerfully from snowmelt.
+March was an incredible time to hike it—moss lined the path in glowing green, and the waterfalls flowed powerfully from snowmelt.

 Here are a few other nearby, easy hikes: